ft-290008buchok/Neural-network/README.md

 You can also find an example of using the framework  for multiclass classification [here](https://github.com/ft-290008buchok/Letter_classifier).

 # Run
-To integrate this framework into your project, simply copy the classifier.h, classifier.cpp and data-load.h files into your project, oyu can find this files in Neural_network folder.
+To integrate this framework into your project, simply copy the classifier.h, classifier.cpp and data-load.h files into your project, you can find this files in Neural_network folder.
 Installation of additional libraries is not necessary.

 # Support
 We all need support and motivation.
 TryShape is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.
 Don't forget to leave a star ⭐️ before you move away.